 Photo © Musée du Louvre, Dist.
 RMN-Grand Palais / Georges Poncet

-It has recently been radiocarbon dated to the interval 320–430 CE (with 85.6% certainty) thus belonging to the corpus of Romano-Coptic nalbinding.
+It has recently been radiocarbon dated to the interval 325–419 CE (with 89.3% certainty) and belongs to the corpus of Romano-Coptic nalbinding.
 Full details, with those of comparable material with similar provenance, appear in an article titled “Radiocarbon Dating of Late Roman Woollen Socks from Egypt,” by Antoine de Moor, Cecilia Fluck, Mark van Strydonck, and Mathieu Boudin, in Textiles, Tools and Techniques of the 1st Millennium AD from Egypt and Neighboring Countries, 2015.

 Although Bach failed to recognize the difference between cross-knit looping and twisted-stitch knitting, there is a noteworthy detail in the way she describes the latter technique.
 There is no question about “the manner that is absolutely equivalent to one of our own techniques” being twisted-stitch knitting.
 She regards the twisted stitch as a variant of the plain (aka open) knitted stitch, just as it is commonly presented in recent craft literature.
 Referring to it as what the Austrian knitters of her day “now call English” contraindicates the preferential association of twisted stitches with Eastern European knitting later postulated by Mary Thomas (discussed here).